rtch-cntlls/valentines/README.md

 # 💘 Valentine's Day Templete

-A cute interactive Valentine’s Day game built with **HTML, CSS, and JavaScript**!
+A cute interactive Valentine’s Day templete built with **HTML, CSS, and JavaScript**!

 Click **YES ❤️** or **NO 😢** and see how the game reacts.
 Hearts float on the screen when you win! 🥰